Leveraging modal structure similarity for simulation of spatially evolving wakes: Visualizing body-inclusive and

 \subsection{Wake evolution}

 Figure~\ref{fig:5k_50k_bi_stat} shows the downstream evolution of area-integrated wake statistics.
-The ai-MKE and production rate evolve similarly in both cases.
-However, 50kBI exhibits slightly higher ai-TKE and marginally lower ai-dissipation.
+The area-integrated mean kinetic energy (ai-MKE) and production rate evolve similarly in both cases.
+However, 50kBI exhibits slightly higher area-integrated turbulent kinetic energy (ai-TKE) and marginally lower area-integrated dissipation.
 This discrepancy is likely due to the enhanced viscous effects at lower Reynolds numbers, leading to greater energy dissipation and reduced turbulent kinetic energy in the 5kBI case.

 These observations suggest that when initializing a high-$Re$ simulation using low-$Re$ flow fields or their reconstructions, the downstream adjustment of ai-TKE will depend on the amount of retained turbulent kinetic energy and Reynolds stresses.
 The production term is particularly critical, as it governs energy transfer from the mean to turbulent scales.